andresfelipe9619/AudioBaked/README.md

 -   [ ] Implement transcript chunking for deeper GPT analysis of long files.
 -   [ ] Develop a simple web UI for easy drag-and-drop functionality.
 -   [ ] Add a command-line flag to specify the transcription language.
--   [ ] Provide an option to save the GPT analysis to a file (e.g., JSON or TXT).
+-   [ ] Provide an option to save the GPT analysis to a Markdown file.

 ---